Otto-Stern Award

 Goethe-Universität Frankfurt

-In honor of Otto Stern, whose work to prove spin quantization created the basic prerequisites for the use of magnetic resonance, and to honor the professional life's work of internationally outstanding personalities in the field of magnetic resonance, the GDCh Division of Magnetic Resonance established the Otto-Stern Award a.
-The award is given at irregular intervals at most once a year.
-It is equipped with an award certificate, a trophy and invitations to a celebratory lecture as part of the Division conference and to a festive dinner.
-The Division Board board decides on the award of the prize.
+In honor of Otto Stern, whose work on the demonstration of spin quantization laid the foundation for the use of magnetic resonance, and to recognize the lifetime achievements of internationally outstanding personalities in the field of magnetic resonance, the GDCh Division of Magnetic Resonance established the Otto-Stern Award in 2020.
+The award is presented at irregular intervals, no more than once a year.
+It includes a certificate, a trophy, and invitations to a keynote speech at the Division conference and to a celebratory dinner.
+The award is decided by a committee appointed by the Division Board .

 Otto-Stern Award 2024

 "In recognition of his fundamental contributions to the conformational analysis of proteins such as spider silk protein and cyclic peptides using NMR spectroscopy, which made the successful design of diagnostics and therapeutics for medical applications possible.
-Horst Kessler has made a fundamental contribution to the understanding of exchange processes using NMR and has inspired a whole generation of NMR spectroscopists with his contributions to multidimensional NMR spectroscopy.
+Horst Kessler made a fundamental contribution to the understanding of exchange processes using NMR and inspired a whole generation of NMR spectroscopists with his contributions to multidimensional NMR spectroscopy.
 He uniquely combined new NMR spectroscopic methods with the design of mostly cyclic peptides and medicinal chemistry research.
-Highlights are the RGD peptides that modulate the function of integrins, which were designed on the basis of NMR-based conformational analysis and optimized for bioavailability.
+Highlights are the RGD peptides designed on the basis of NMR-based conformational analysis and optimized for bioavailability, which modulate the function of integrins.
+The Otto-Stern Award commemorates the discovery of directional quantization in spin "up" and "down".
+Horst Kessler has used NMR spectroscopy with the aim of finding ever new ideas for better drugs and to obtain and implement diagnostics."

 Otto-Stern Award 2023